 Citizen Eco-Drive Titanium Perpetual Chronograph A-T Watch

-One of the most favorable features of this watch is the nature of its movement.
+One of the most favorable features of the Citizen Eco-Drive watches is the nature of its movement.

 Orient Monarch Mechanical Hand Wind Watch

-The mission of this brand is to create watches that are reliable, classic, and speak for themselves.
+Orient’s mission is to create watches that are reliable, classic, and speak for themselves.
 That’s why Orient doesn’t bother with expensive celebrity endorsements and massive marketing campaigns.

 Instead, they put their energy into world-class production and let the products do the talking.
 Such is the case with the Orient Monarch, which is elegant, understated, and doesn’t break the bank.
 One thing to consider is that this watch is not automatic or quartz, like the others on this list.
 What that means is that you’ll have to power it either by hand or with a watch winding device.
 For some, that will be a deal breaker, but others appreciate the vintage vibe that a manual piece gives off.